 So what college coaches get, often, is players who have constructed their lives around being good at football, with little or no expertise in life, the shameful products of a system that sometimes teaches far more about football than life, and without mentioning that football almost always ends before life does.

 And this crossroads is where Aaron Hernandez meets Avery Atkins, Urban Meyer, and the tricky truth about enabling college football players.

 The portraits of Hernandez sketched in news reports and laid out in court over the last two weeks depict a powerful man who was concerned with being seen as powerful.
 But they also show a guy without a lot of guidance, and his suddenly "troubled" time at Florida looks more like that than the makings of a murderer.

 Hernandez's father died when he was in high school, and that seems to have preceded, if not precipitated, a change in Hernandez.
 He moved from Connecticut to Florida for school, and got deferred prosecution as a juvenile for an arrest at The Swamp (the restaurant).
-He was questioned, along with a handful of other then-current and former Florida players, in a 2007 shooting at The Venue.
-He was suspended for a game in 2008, and later told NFL teams it was for failing a drug test; that Boston Globe report had Hernandez failing "multiple" tests, which makes sense, but ballooned into the conventional wisdom that Hernandez failed six drug tests thanks to an unnamed source saying this (and the Globe running it):
+He was questioned, along with a handful of other then-current and former Florida players, in a 2007 shooting linked to a chain-snatching at The Venue.
+He was suspended for a game in 2009, and later told NFL teams it was for failing a drug test; that Boston Globe report had Hernandez failing "multiple" tests, which makes sense, but ballooned into the conventional wisdom that Hernandez failed six drug tests thanks to an unnamed source saying this (and the Globe running it):

 "He had multiple positive tests, so he either had issues or he’s dumb.
 One or two tests?
 Fine.
 But four, five, six?
 Come on, now you’ve got an addiction.
 He’s not a bad kid.
 He just has an issue."